Quentin Crisp: Last years

 Crisp remained fiercely independent and unpredictable into old age.
 She caused controversy and confusion in the gay community by (perhaps jokingly) calling AIDS "a fad", and homosexuality "a terrible disease".
-She was continually in demand from journalists requiring a sound-bite, and throughout the 1990s her commentary was sought on any number of topics.

 Crisp was a stern critic of Diana, Princess of Wales, and her attempts to gain public sympathy following her divorce from Prince Charles.
 She stated: "I always thought Diana was such trash and got what she deserved.
 She was Lady Diana before she was Princess Diana, so she knew the racket.
 She knew that royal marriages have nothing to do with love.
 You marry a man and you stand beside him on public occasions and you wave and for that you never have a financial worry until the day you die."
 Following her death in 1997, she commented that it was perhaps her "fast and shallow" lifestyle that led to her demise: "She could have been Queen of England – and she was swanning about Paris with Arabs.
 What disgraceful behaviour!
 Going about saying she wanted to be the queen of hearts.
 The vulgarity of it is so overpowering."

-In 1995, she was among the many people interviewed for The Celluloid Closet, a historical documentary addressing how Hollywood films have depicted homosexuality.
-In her third volume of memoirs, Resident Alien, published in the same year, Crisp stated that she was close to the end of her life, though she continued to make public appearances, and in June of that year she was one of the guest entertainers at the second Pride Scotland festival in Glasgow.

 In 1997, Crisp was crowned king of the Beaux-Arts Ball run by the Beaux Arts Society.
 She presided alongside Queen Audrey Kargere, Prince George Bettinger and Princess Annette Hunt.

-In December 1998, she celebrated her ninetieth birthday, performing the opening night of her one-man show, An Evening with Quentin Crisp, at The Intar Theatre on Forty-Second Street in New York City (produced by John Glines of The Glines organisation).